-Treatment options depend on the condition of the injury, according to Medscape.
-Lower-grade lacerations may be able to heal without surgery, though the Mayo Clinic noted that they will probably require hospital stays.
+Treatment options depend on the condition of the injury, according to the Mayo Clinic.
+Lower-grade lacerations may be able to heal without surgery, though they will probably require hospital stays while doctors observe your condition.
 Higher-grade lacerations or ruptures may require surgery to repair the spleen, surgery to remove part of the spleen, or surgery to remove the spleen completely.

 An enlarged spleen, also called a splenomegaly, is a serious but typically treatable condition.
 "An enlarged spleen puts one at risk for rupture," said Knowlton.
 According to the Mayo Clinic, anyone can get an enlarged spleen, but children suffering from mononucleosis, adults with certain inherited metabolic disorders including Gaucher's and Neimann-Pick disease, and people who live or travel to malaria-endemic areas are more at risk.